-Students may request a leave of absence from Hilbert College for a stipulated amount of time, not to exceed two consecutive academic semesters (excluding summer for traditional on ground students).
+Students may request a leave of absence from Hilbert College for a stipulated amount of time, not to exceed two consecutive academic semesters (excluding summer).
 A leave of absence may be requested by electronic form in the student portal, Self-Service.
 Students are notified via email if their request is approved or denied.